Find out all you need to know about international B2B payments.

-Other business friendly features include integration with Xero, batch payments to make payroll or settling invoices easy, monthly statements, and more.
+Other business friendly features include the QuickBooks connection for automatic reconcilliation.
+You can also use batch payments to make payroll or settling invoices easy, and more.
 There’s also full support from the service team, to help you every step of the way.

 You’ll be able to find samples of different styles of commercial invoice online and choose the one you like, and which suits your situation.
 There’s also a commercial invoice sample here to get you started.

 As you’ll see from this example, invoices typically capture the same core information, although the exact format might vary.
 You’ll need to describe:

 - What you’re importing, including the harmonized code

 - The value of each imported unit, and total value of the shipment

 - Who is selling, importing and taking final delivery of the goods